mitre/callisto/README.md

 ## Release Contents

-Callisto is distributed as in installer program, or as a source distribution, both to be available here shortly.
+Callisto is distributed as in installer program, or as a source distribution.

+To download an installer, select the `Download` link from http://mitre.github.io/callisto

+To download the source, clone the master branch of the git repository.

 By default, the installer will create a "Callisto" directory where programs on your operating system normally go.
 You may also change